zceydas/ProbabilisticRewardLearning/README.md

 # Probabilistic Reward Learning Task

 ## Instructions
-Run this study by dragging/dropping RLwrapper.m function on the Matlab command window.
+Run this study by downloading the folder and dragging/dropping RLwrapper.m function on the Matlab command window.
 Psychtoolbox is a requirement.

 Upon prompt: Enter subject ID and then indicate which session (test or re-test) it is.